As NBA coaching changes mount, some lament the lack of job security – KION546

 MIAMI (AP) — Miami’s Erik Spoelstra and Denver’s Michael Malone are two of the four NBA coaches to have spent at least eight years with their current team.

-Championship-winning or title-contending coaches aren’t safe in the NBA these days.
-In recent days, 2019 NBA champion Nick Nurse, 2021 champion Mike Budenholzer, 2021 Western Conference champion and 2022 coach of the year Monty Williams and most recently 2008 NBA champion Doc Rivers were all fired.
-Nurse was fired by Toronto, Budenholzer by Milwaukee, Williams by Phoenix and Rivers by Philadelphia.
+Spoelstra and Malone both spoke out Monday following the recent dismissals of three coaches who aren’t far removed from great success – 2019 NBA champion Nick Nurse, 2021 champion Mike Budenholzer and most recently 2021 Western Conference champion and 2022 coach of the year Monty Williams.
+Nurse was fired by Toronto, Budenholzer by Milwaukee and Williams by Phoenix.

-“It’s disturbing,” Spoelstra said.
-“Doc’s a Hall of Famer. … There’s only so many teams that can advance.
-It’s just a really hard thing to do.
-Yeah, it’s been a tough couple weeks, hearing the news of just some really surprising firings.”
+“I’ve been thinking more about the great, proven, experienced coaches that have lost their jobs already,” Spoelstra said as the Heat prepared for another trip to the Eastern Conference finals and a matchup against Boston that starts Wednesday.
+“It just doesn’t make sense to me.”

 “I understand this business,” said Malone, who’ll lead Denver into the Western Conference finals starting Tuesday against the Los Angeles Lakers.
 “You look around the coaching landscape, if you want a secure profession, coaching is not the one to get into.
 I should have been a TV reporter.”